 - circulatory system

 A blood sample is used to measure cortisol levels.
-A health professional usually follows these steps to collect the blood sample:
+Most blood samples are collected using this process:

 - The flow of blood in the arm is stopped by wrapping an elastic band around your upper arm.
-This also causes the veins in your arm to become more visible so the needle can be inserted easier.
+This also causes the veins in your arm to become more visible, which makes it easier to insert the needle.

 - Alcohol is used to clean the site on your skin where the needle will be inserted.